 Tuition and Fees Graduate Students

-The University of Akron’s tuition and fees are established by the Board of Trustees in accordance with state guidelines.
-Costs may vary based on your college, program, and enrollment choices.
-Students should also plan for additional expenses such as books, supplies, transportation, and personal items.
-The university may assess fees for specialized services, courses, or programs as applicable.
+The University of Akron’s tuition and fees are set by the Board of Trustees in accordance with state guidelines.
+Costs vary by college, program, and enrollment choices.
+Students should also budget for additional expenses such as books, supplies, transportation, and personal items.
+Additional fees may be assessed for specialized services, courses, or programs.

 For information regarding due dates, click here.